Sublattices of associahedra and permutohedra: Introduction

 \section{Introduction}

 For every positive integer~$n$, the set~$\sA(n)$ of all binary bracketings of $n+1$ symbols~$x_0$, $x_1$, \dots, $x_n$ can be partially ordered by the reflexive, transitive closure of the binary relation consisting of all the pairs $(s,t)$ where~$t$ is obtained from~$s$ by replacing a subword of the form $(uv)v$ by $u(vw)$.
 The study of the poset~$\sA(n)$ originates in Tamari~\cite{Tam62}, and is then pursued in many papers.
 In particular, Friedman and Tamari~\cite{FrTa67} prove that~$\sA(n)$ is a \emph{lattice}, that is, every pair~$x$, $y$ of elements has a least upper bound (join) $x\vee y$ and a greatest lower bound (meet) $x\wedge y$.
-The lattice~$\sA(n)$ is called a \emph{Tamari lattice} in Bennett and Birkhoff~\cite{BeBi94}.
-The elements of~$\sA(n)$ are in one-to-one correspondence with the vertices of the \emph{Stasheff polytope}, also called \emph{associahedron}, so~$\sA(n)$ is often called the \emph{associahedron on~$n$}.
+The lattice~$\sA(n)$ is called a \emph{Tamari lattice}, or \emph{associativity lattice}, in Bennett and Birkhoff~\cite{BeBi94}.
+The elements of~$\sA(n)$ are in one-to-one correspondence with the vertices of the \emph{Stasheff polytope}, also called \emph{associahedron} (cf. Stasheff~\cite{Sta63}).

-Gr\"atzer asked in Problem~6 of~\cite{FCLat} (see also Problem~I.1 of Gr\"atzer~\cite{GLT2}) for a characterization of all sublattices of associahedra.
+Gr\"atzer asked in Problem~6 of~\cite{FCLat} (see also Problem~I.1 of Gr\"atzer~\cite{GLT2}) for a characterization of all sublattices of Tamari lattices.
 Soon after, McKenzie~\cite{McKe72} introduced a lattice-theoretical property that later proved itself fundamental, namely being a \emph{bounded homomorphic image of a free lattice} (see Section~\ref{S:NotaTerm} for precise definitions).
 Since then the convention of calling such lattices \emph{bounded lattices} (not to be confused with lattices with a least and a largest element) has established itself.
 Among the two simplest nondistributive lattices~$\sM_3$ and~$\sN_5$ (cf. Figure~\ref{Fig:M3N5}), $\sN_5$ (on the right hand side of the picture) is bounded while~$\sM_3$ (on the left hand side) is not.

-Urquhart proved in \cite[Corollary, page~55]{Urqu78} that every associahedron is bounded.
-As every sublattice of a finite bounded lattice is bounded, it follows that~$\sM_3$ cannot be embedded into any associahedron.
-On the other hand~$\sN_5$ is itself an associahedron (namely~$\sA(3)$), and every distributive lattice with~$n$ \jirr\ elements can be embedded into~$\sA(n+1)$ (cf. Markowsky~\cite[page~288]{Mark92}).
-This led to a plausible conjecture as to which lattices can be embedded into some associahedron, namely:
+Urquhart proved in \cite[Corollary, page~55]{Urqu78} that every Tamari lattice is bounded.
+Since every sublattice of a finite bounded lattice is bounded, it follows that~$\sM_3$ cannot be embedded into any Tamari lattice.
+On the other hand~$\sN_5$ is itself a Tamari lattice (namely~$\sA(3)$), and every distributive lattice with~$n$ \jirr\ elements can be embedded into~$\sA(n+1)$ (cf. Markowsky~\cite[page~288]{Mark92}).
+This led to a plausible conjecture as to which lattices can be embedded into some Tamari lattice, namely:

-This conjecture was first stated in Geyer~\cite[page 106]{Geyer94}.
+This conjecture was first stated in Geyer~\cite[page~106]{Geyer94}.